ronakupadhyaya/Horizons-week-03/day5/README.md

 ##### Logout

-1. In the `POST /api/users/logout` endpoint you should search for the given token and remove it from the database to prevent further use of this particular token.
+1. In the `GET /api/users/logout` endpoint you should search for the given token and remove it from the database to prevent further use of this particular token.

 ##### Using the token
 1. For all routes requiring authentication (marked by 🔒), we advise looking up the `token` received and retrieve the user through the `userId` field.